dataface-eddie/Vertica-Utilities/README.md

 # Vertica-Utilities

-This is where I store my handy Vertica queries.
+This is my personal repo of useful utility queries, scripts, etc...